cheshirekow/cmake_format/cmake_format/doc/configuration.rst

       # force it to a vertical layout.
       max_pargs_hwrap = 6

+      # If a cmdline positional group consumes more than this many lines without
+      # nesting, then invalidate the layout (and nest)
+      max_rows_cmdline = 2

       # If true, separate flow control names from their parentheses with a space
       separate_ctrl_name_with_space = False